Costa Cruises - Final Grade: "F"

 |Ship Name||Total Persons on Board||Destinations||Sewage Treatment||Air Pollution Reduction||Water Quality Compliance||Final Ship Grade|

-|Costa neoRomantica||2307||Australia, Caribbean, Europe, India, Mediterranean, Middle East, New Zealand, South America, Southeast Asia||F||F||N/A||F|
+|Costa neoRomantica||2290||Europe, Mediterranean, Arctic, Asia, India, Middle East, Southeast Asia||F||F||N/A||F|

-|Costa Atlantica||3600||Middle East, Southeast Asia||F||F||N/A||F|
+|Costa Victoria||3194||Asia, Southeast Asia||F||F||N/A||F|

-|Costa Facinosa||4880||Europe, Mediterranean, South America||F||F||N/A||F|
+|Costa Pacifica||4880||Europe, Mediterranean, Arctic, South America, Africa||F||F||N/A||F|

-|Costa Deliziosa||3926||Australia, Caribbean, Central America, East Asia, India, Mediterranean, Mexico, Middle East, New Zealand, North Africa, South Pacific, Southeast Asia, U.S. West Coast||F||F||N/A||F|
+|Costa Luminosa||3747||Europe, Mediterranean, Mexico, Australia, India, Middle East, New Zealand, South America, South Pacific, Southeast Asia, U.S. West Coast||F||A||N/A||C-|

-Grading methodology for the 2012 Cruise Ship Report Card
+Grading methodology for the 2016 Cruise Ship Report Card

-Friends of the Earth’s Cruise Ship Report Card ranks 15 major cruise lines and 148 cruise ships -- Carnival Cruise Lines, Celebrity Cruises, Costa Cruises, Crystal Cruises, Cunard Cruise Line, Disney Cruise Line, Holland America Line, Norwegian Cruise Lines, Oceania Cruises, P&O Cruises, Princess Cruises, Regent Seven Seas Cruises, Royal Caribbean Int’l, Seabourn Cruise Line and Silversea Cruises -- according to three environmental criteria: Sewage Treatment, Air Pollution Reduction, and Water Quality Compliance.
+Friends of the Earth’s Cruise Ship Report Card ranks 17 major cruise lines and 171 cruise ships -- Carnival Cruise Lines, Celebrity Cruises, Costa Cruises, Crystal Cruises, Cunard Cruise Line, Disney Cruise Line, Fathom, Holland America Line, MSC Cruises, Norwegian Cruise Lines, Oceania Cruises, P&O Cruises, Princess Cruises, Regent Seven Seas Cruises, Royal Caribbean Int’l, Seabourn Cruise Line and Silversea Cruises -- according to four environmental criteria: Sewage Treatment, Air Pollution Reduction, Water Quality Compliance and Transparency.

 - To determine a cruise line’s Sewage Treatment grade, we compared the number of cruise ships in the cruise line that have installed advanced sewage treatment systems against the total number of ships in the cruise line.

-- To determine the Water Quality Compliance grade for ships operating in Alaska, we used 2010 notices of violation issued for individual cruise ships to each cruise line by the Alaska Department of Environmental Conservation.
+- To determine the Water Quality Compliance grade for ships operating in Alaska, we used notices of violation issued for individual cruise ships to each cruise line by the Alaska Department of Environmental Conservation from 2010 to 2014.
 Ships were given an ‘N/A’ if they traveled to

-- The grades for each of the criteria were averaged to calculate the Final Grade for each cruise line.
+- The grades for each of the four criteria were averaged to calculate the Final Grade for each cruise line.